 Église Sainte Madeleine

-The 19th century façade of the St. Madeleine Church is not particularly interesting.
-The church was built in the 16th century on a site corresponding to the old domain of the Dominicans whose convent was located just next door.
+The 19th-century façade of the St. Madeleine Church is not particularly interesting.
+The church dates back to the 16th century.
+It occupies the site of the Dominicans’ domain whose convent was adjacent.
 The “royal quarter” where the Counts of Provence resided was also situated around the square.

 From Place des Prêcheurs to Place d’Albertas, the old town of Aix reveals itself on a stroll through the “Chemins de Traverse“, the sideroad crossings.